TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

 :aspect:`Example`
    .. _example_for_backend_layout:

    The example creates a basic backend layout and sets the "Left" column to be not editable:

    *  Create a record of type "Backend Layout", for instance in the root page of your website

    *  Add a title, e.g. "My Layout"

    *  Use the wizard to create a two column backend layout, the result may look like this:

       .. figure:: /Images/ManualScreenshots/List/SimpleBackendLayout.png
          :alt: A simple backend layout

          A simple backend layout

    *  Create a page and select this new backend layout in the "Appearance" tab.
       The page module then looks like this, displaying the two defined columns:

       .. figure:: /Images/ManualScreenshots/Page/SimpleBackendLayoutInPageModule.png
          :alt: Backend layout used in page module

          Backend layout used in page module

-    * Now set the "Left" column to be not editable using page TSconfig in the "Resources" tab of the page, by restricting `colPos_list` to `0` (the "Content" columns as defined above):
+   *  Now set the "Left" column to be not editable using page TSconfig in the :guilabel:`Resources` tab of the page, by restricting `colPos_list` to `0` (the "Content" columns as defined above):

       .. code-block:: typoscript
+         :caption: EXT:site_package/Configuration/page.tsconfig

           mod.SHARED.colPos_list = 0

    *  The result in the page module then looks like this:

       .. figure:: /Images/ManualScreenshots/Page/SimpleBackendLayoutLeftNotEditable.png
           :alt: One column not editable in a backend layout